 Kenosha Pass, located off of the 285, is one of Colorado’s best aspen viewing spots.
 The camping along Michigan Creek Road is open year-round (accessible only by snowmobile in winter).
 The road slowly makes it’s way up towards Kenosha Pass, where it eventually turns into a Jeep Trail (don’t worry, there’s plenty of space to turn around at the top).
 You can climb the northeast face of Mt Guyot from the top, join up with the Colorado Trail, or just admire the view.

 Most SUV’s can make it to a majority of the camping, however, keep in mind that Michigan Creek Road is meant for high-clearance vehicles.
+This is one of the best free campsites in Colorado for fall camping enthusiasts.

 Want more camping?
 Build your car camping skills here: